Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Related Works

 \section{Related Works}

 \paragraph{Various Dynamical OT Extensions and Deep Learning Solvers} Numerous efforts have been made to learn dynamics from snapshot data.
 To tackle the dynamical optimal transport problem, several methods have been proposed by leveraging neural ODEs or flow matching techniques \citep{trajectorynet,mioflow,DOngbin2023scalable, scnode,cfm_tong,albergo2023stochastic,palma2025multimodal,rohbeck2025modeling,petrovic2025curly}.
-To account for sink and source terms in unnormalized distributions, \citep{peng2024stvcr, TIGON, tong2023unblanced, eyring2024unbalancedness} developed the neural ODE-based solver for unbalanced dynamical OT.
-For the Schrödinger Bridge (SB) problem, approaches have been proposed based on its static or dynamic formulations \citep{shi2024diffusion, de2021diffusion,gu2025partially,dyn_sb_koshizuka2023neural, action_matching, tong_action, Duan_action, bunne_dynam_SB, chen2022likelihood, zhou2024denoising,Linwei2024governing,maddu2024inferring,PRESCIENT,jiang2024physics}, with corresponding flow matching methods \citep{sflowmatch}.
-To further incorporate unbalanced effects in the SB framework, methods utilizing branching SDE theory \citep{gwot, GeofftrajectoryVentre, GeofftrajectoryMFLP}, forward-backward SDE \citep{bunne_unsb}, and neural ODEs with Fisher information regularization have been introduced \citep{DeepRUOT}.
+To account for sink and source terms in unnormalized distributions, \citep{peng2024stvcr, TIGON, tong2023unblanced, eyring2024unbalancedness} developed the neural ODE-based solver for unbalanced dynamical OT. \citep{VGFM} developed a flow matching approach to simultaneously learn velocity and growth.
+For the Schrödinger Bridge (SB) problem, approaches have been proposed based on its static or dynamic formulations \citep{shi2024diffusion, de2021diffusion,gu2025partially,dyn_sb_koshizuka2023neural, action_matching, tong_action, Duan_action, bunne_dynam_SB, chen2022likelihood, zhou2024denoising,Linwei2024governing,PRESCIENT,jiang2024physics}, with corresponding flow matching methods \citep{sflowmatch}.
+To further incorporate unbalanced effects in the SB framework, methods utilizing branching SDE theory \citep{gwot, GeofftrajectoryVentre, GeofftrajectoryMFLP}, forward-backward SDE \citep{bunne_unsb}, neural ODEs with Fisher information regularization \citep{DeepRUOT}, or with first-order optimality conditions \citep{VarRUOT} have been introduced.
 However, theoretical formulation, along with an effective deep learning solver to simultaneously account for {\bf unbalanced stochastic effects} and {\bf particle interactions} in the dynamical OT framework, remains largely lacking.